Tooth Extractions Chapel Hill NC

 After Tooth Extraction

-After tooth extraction, it’s important for a blood clot to form to stop the bleeding and begin the healing process.
-Bite on a gauze pad for 30-45 minutes immediately after the appointment.
-If the bleeding or oozing still persists, place another gauze pad and bite firmly for another 30 minutes.
+A blood clot must form after tooth extraction in order to stop the bleeding and start the healing process.
+Bite on a gauze pad for the first 30 to 45 minutes following the appointment.
+Place a second gauze pad and bite firmly for another 30 minutes if the bleeding or seeping doesn’t stop.

 Trust Dr. Lehmann for Tooth Extractions